hamsukydev/quiz-game/README.md

 # Quiz-App
 A quiz app created with GUI in python using tkinter.

-`This quiz app contains question about the programming language Python and has three level of hardness i.e. Easy, Medium and Hard.`
+`This quiz app contains question about the programming language Python.`

 # How to Run.
 Download all the files in the same folder.